awsdocs/aws-glue-developer-guide/doc_source/monitor-data-warehouse-schedule.md

 **Limits**
 + You can't specify the `Day-of-month` and `Day-of-week` fields in the same cron expression\.
 If you specify a value in one of the fields, you must use a **?** \(question mark\) in the other\.
 + Cron expressions that lead to rates faster than 5 minutes are not supported\.
-The support for specifying both a day\-of\-week and a day\-of\-month value is not yet complete \(you must currently use the '?' character in one of these fields\)\.

 **Examples**
 When creating a schedule, you can use the following sample cron strings\.